-The American College of Animal Welfare "ACAW" is an AVMA recognized veterinary speciality organization.
-ACAW is incorporated in the State of Illinois as a not for profit corporation and has received federal income tax exemption under section 501(c)6 of the Internal Revenue Code.
+The American College of Animal Welfare (ACAW) is an American Veterinary Medical Association (AVMA)-recognized veterinary specialty organization.
+ACAW is incorporated in the State of Illinois as a not-for-profit corporation and has received federal income tax exemption under section 501(c)6 of the Internal Revenue Code.

 The mission of the American College of Animal Welfare is to advance animal welfare through education, certification, and scientific investigation.
 Diplomates of the American College of Animal Welfare are veterinarians with specialized training and experience to carry out the ACAW mission.
 This mission is fulfilled through the application of specific knowledge listed in the Role Delineation Document.

 Ensuring good animal welfare has been intuitively recognized as a critical goal of veterinary medical practice since its inception.
 However, in more recent years, considerations of animal welfare have expanded exponentially and is now recognized as a distinct discipline of veterinary medicine.
 The ACAW has chartered in response to these deeper understandings of impactful nature of good animal welfare upon favorable outcomes in medicine and lifestyle.
 The ACAW offers advanced animal welfare training, education, and board certification to document those veterinarians who have exercised focused efforts to ensure good animal welfare while the profession continues to lead in advancing animal welfare knowledge for the benefit of the public and the profession.

 Veterinarians educated to an advanced level in all aspects of animal welfare science and ethics are uniquely positioned to step forward to provide the public, general veterinary practitioners, and other stakeholders with accurate information, advice, and advanced expertise concerning animal welfare questions and challenges.
 ACAW recognizes that diversity, equity, and inclusion are important for all professional associations and encourages all graduate veterinarians to consider seeking board certification in animal welfare.
 As a veterinary specialty organization, we support the American Veterinary Medical Association's (AVMA) and American Association of Veterinary Medical College's (AAVMC) efforts to promote these important values across veterinary medicine.